mcavallo-git/Coding/hardware/screws-screwdrivers/slotted-standard_flathead-is-type-of-head_shape_dimensions-sizes.md

           - ***IF*** the driver is determined to be ISO 2380-1 compliant:
             - Use `Table 1` from `ISO 2380-1` (below) to perform a reverse lookup of the `Tip-Thickness` by first locating the known `Tip-Width`, then getting the value for the corresponding `Tip-Thickness` (in the same row)
       ***
-    - #### ISO 2380-1 - Standardized Tip Dimensions for Slotted Screwdriver
+    - #### ISO 2380-1 - Standardization Document Detailing Slotted Screwdriver Dimensions
         - [`View Docs (ISO 2380-1:2004 - Assembly tools for screws and nuts - Screwdrivers for slotted-head screws - Part 1: Tips for hand- and machine-operated screwdrivers)`](https://cdn.standards.iteh.ai/samples/35869/8172b254f966470ab774a4c0a99231a2/ISO-2380-1-2004.pdf)
           - Refer to:
             - `Table 1 - Hand-operated screwdriver tips, forms A and B`